'the foxy five' is a radical web series about intersectional feminism

 I felt a lot like Unity during the making of the series because I had to bring people together.
 But I also felt a connection with Prolly Plebs.
-Episode five focused on her grappling with coloured identity and it was an episode that I felt was very needed.
-At the time there was a lot of conversation in South Africa about what coloured identity was, and whether it was a black identity or not, and whether we can call ourselves black or not.
-I was very interested in trying to unpack what coloured identity is, and what mixed race identity is in South Africa.
+Episode five focused on her grappling with colored identity and it was an episode that I felt was very needed.
+At the time there was a lot of conversation in South Africa about what colored identity was, and whether it was a black identity or not, and whether we can call ourselves black or not.
+I was very interested in trying to unpack what colored identity is, and what mixed race identity is in South Africa.
 It's very different from the rest of the world.

 In the episode about transphobia, one of the characters struggles with how to be an ally.
 What do you value in an ally?

 I think to be a better ally is to always acknowledge and question your privilege.
 You just need to listen and help in any way that is needed.
 Episode four was difficult because it was very much a reflection process.
 We needed to sit back and listen to what other people were telling us and taking ownership like, "I know we fucked up and we need to start working together to change that."

 In which ways do you incorporate the languages and ideals of South Africa's different tribes?

 The scripts are mostly written in English but the actors choose when they feel like using their own languages.
 Luckily, I'm working with a cast that is very diverse: some are Xhosa, some are Zulu, some are from Zimbabwe.
 We also try to use a lot of South African colloquialisms, to keep that honesty.
 It was very important that the show was made for South Africans first, and for black women in South Africa first.
 The international audience came a lot later, and it was dope that people in other countries could also relate to the show.
 But the series was very much for us first.

 In your work you consistently document South Africa's huge decolonization movement, which is attempting to rid the country of the residual effects of Western colonial influence and structures.
 Why is this so important?